apecloud/kubeblocks/docs/user_docs/connect_database/connect-database-in-production-environment.md

 </TabItem>
 </Tabs>

 ## Scenario 3.
 Connect database with clients in other VPCs or public networks

-You can enable the External LoadBalancer of the cloud vendor.
+If the client is in a different VPC and requires public access, you can enable the cloud vendor's External LoadBalancer.

 :::note